Written By: Chloe Wilson, BSc(Hons) Physiotherapy

 Knee pain is certainly a common problem for runners, particularly those just starting out or those who have recently upped their training regime.
 It takes time for the body to adapt and develop the strength and endurance needed to cope with running.

-Knee braces can certainly help if you have an underlying knee injury, but if there is nothing wrong with your knee, then you don't need one.
+Knee braces can certainly help with knee pain when running if you have an underlying injury, but if there is nothing wrong with your knee, then you probably don't need one.
 A knee brace provides support and stability but a healthy knee is equipped to provide all the support, strength and stability you need.

 If you have pain in your knee when you run, see a medical professional - if they recommend a knee brace, then wear one.
 If they don't, then you probably don't need one.
 Knee braces typically help following an overuse injury such as Patellar Tendonitis, with arthritis or after surgery.

-But if your knee pain is frequent, sharp, intense, or your knee feels unstable, gives way or is "catching", it could be something serious and you should get it checked out before running again.
+But if your knee pain running is frequent, sharp, intense, or your knee feels unstable, gives way or is "catching", it could be something serious and you should get it checked out by your doctor before running again.

 Remember, if you are suffering from a new incidence of pain, always consult your doctor.